 This version of the State of Nevada Employee Handbook supersedes all previous versions of the handbook.

-This handbook provides an abbreviated version of the Rules for State Personnel Administration classified service and when applicable, the unclassified service.
+This handbook provides an abbreviated version of the Rules for State Personnel Administration (Chapter 284 of the Nevada Administrative Code), State statutes and federal laws that govern the classified service and when applicable, the unclassified service.